westmarquest/employee-tracker/README.md

 Example
 Type node server to start the program.
 Follow the prompts to perform various tasks such as viewing, adding, updating, or deleting departments, roles, and employees.

-Testing
-To run tests, execute npm test in the terminal.
-This will run the test cases to ensure the functionality of the application.

 Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on GitHub.